Texhnolyze: Release

-Texhnolyze aired for twenty episodes on Fuji Television from April 16 to September 24, 2003.
+Texhnolyze aired for twenty episodes on Fuji Television from April 17 to September 25, 2003.
 Two un-aired episodes were included in the DVD release.
 Geneon USA's English dub of the series aired in the United States on STARZ!/Encore's Action channel in 2006, then aired again on Funimation Channel and Funimation Channel on Demand when Funimation licensed the series from Geneon Entertainment.
 It also aired in Canada on G4techTV Canada's Anime Current block in the mid-2000s.
+Its opening theme is "Guardian Angel" by the English band Juno Reactor.
 Japanese visual kei singer Gackt's song Tsuki no Uta was selected as its ending theme.